 Visit the Peter V. Bianchi Artists Studio.
 Visit and learn about the creative process with artists demonstrating their craft (select days and times).
 This is located on the second floor of the KPM’s Fine & Decorative Arts Gallery.
-View the Winter 2014 schedule here.
+View the Spring 2014 schedule here.

 Travel Green Wisconsin Certified.
 Read about here.

 ph.
 262-653-4140 fx.
 262-653-4437